ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Important Concepts In Qt Quick - User Input.rst

 interface of many applications.

-Any visual item can receive keyboard input through the `Keys </sdk/apps/qml/QtQuick/Keys/>`__ attached type.
+Any visual item can receive keyboard input through the :ref:`Keys <sdk_qtquick_keys>` attached type.
 Additionally, the issue of *keyboard focus* arises when multiple items are required to receive key events, as these events must be passed to the correct item.
+See the documentation about `Keyboard focus in Qt
-See the documentation about `Keyboard focus in Qt Quick </sdk/apps/qml/QtQuick/qtquick-input-focus/>`__ for more information on this topic.
+Quick </sdk/apps/qml/QtQuick/qtquick-input-focus/>`_  for more information on this topic.

 Qt Quick also provides visual text items which automatically receive keyboard events and key-presses, and displays the appropriate text.
-See the documentation about `text input </sdk/apps/qml/QtQuick/qtquick-input-textinput/>`__ for in-depth information on the topic.
+See the documentation about `text input </sdk/apps/qml/QtQuick/qtquick-input-textinput/>`_  for in-depth information on the topic.

 .. rubric:: Device Motion Gestures